zapheroc/snowCrash/README.md

 # **snowCrash**
 SnowCrash is a data to png converter.
 It can turn any file into a png, storing the data in the colors of the pixels.
 It also supports embedding data in existing images.
 You can stick a text file into a picture, for example.

-A small binary data to png image converter, which will hopefully grow into something more complex.

 ## **Installation Steps**

-Clone the repository, and run the make script, either for linux or OSX.
+Clone the repository, and run the compile script, either for linux or OSX.
 This should build snowCrash.
 There are some requirements, specifically libpng or imagemagic, and pthread are required.

 ## *Security*